Exactlywb/HashTable/readme.md

 ## Task

-* Realize a hash table using the chaining method
+* Implement a hash table using the chaining method
 * Hash functions research
 * Analyze the slowest functions and optimize them.

-## Hash table realization
+## Hash table implementation

 My hash table uses the chain method to deal with collisions.
 More unformation about chain method you may see on [wikipedia](https://en.wikipedia.org/wiki/Hash_table) or in short paragraph about it in my [_LaTex_](https://github.com/Exactlywb/HashTable/blob/master/HashFunctions.pdf) report.